 Use a detector designed for R-404a.
 Slowly trace the area with the probe.
 Refrigerant is heavier than air, therefore trace below the fitting.
 Most units can be calibrated to home in on a leak.
 (See detector instructions).
 We use and recommend electronic detection.
-Detectors can accurately detect leaks as low as 1/2 oz loss per year.
+TIF brand detectors can accurately detect leaks as low as 1/2 oz loss per year.
 This sensitivity exceeds S.A.E. leak specifications.
 Be sure to test the operation of the detector before and after you leak check the system.
-Confirm any leak with soap bubbles.